whg-training/whg-training-resources/CONTRIBUTING.md

 Docusaurus will know what to do with these.
 These files should be checked into the github repo like other files.

 **Note.** Please do not include large files in this way - up to a maximum of a few tens of Kb is a good guide.
 These files will take space in the github repo which will not handle large files well.
-For larger data, alternate storage is required, we are working on a solution.
+For larger data, files should currently be stored externally (e.g. on personal web space) and linked to.